Gum and tooth health is very important for our overall health and wellbeing. Tooth sensitivity and gum recession is a common dental problem.

 Wheat grass - juice is an excellent mouthwash for sore throats and pyorrhea.
 It also prevents tooth decay and tooth aches and restore gum and tooth health.
 It's beneficial to take wheatgrass either in powder or juice form.
 It draws out toxins from the gums and checks bacterial growth.

 Some of the supplements to consider when looking to restore your gum and tooth health are-

-Coenzyme Q10 - A low level of Q10 a vitamin like compound found in every cell of the human body is reported in 96 percent of patients with periodontal disease.
+A low level of Q10 a vitamin like compound found in every cell of the human body is reported in 96 percent of patients with periodontal disease.
 Q10 supplements can boost concentration in disease gums and reduce the inflammation.
 Topical application of Coenzyme Q10 also seems to be beneficial.

-Propolis - is a sticky collected by bistro Live birds and tree bark.
+Propolis is a sticky collected by bistro live birds and tree bark.
 It is a natural anti-inflammatory and antiseptic and appears to fight plague and gum disease.

-Green tea - people who drink a lot of green tea seem to have lower rates of periodontal disease.
+People who drink a lot of green tea seem to have lower rates of periodontal disease.
 Studies have found that green tea has a compound called polyphenols that prevent the growth of oral bacteria.

 We will take your case history, family history and will also discuss current diet and lifestyle, your like and dislikes about foods.
 After discussing, together we will agree on your health goals, and work out a program that you are happy to follow.

 We look for the contributing factors that may be causing the development of the disease, we will work on reducing the inflammation and reduce the cause of bacterial infections.
 We also look at the deficiencies and imbalances in your body and work on that.

 Why not book a 15 minutes free consultation to see if it right fit for